Team-SolarEngine/Solar-Website/static/wiki/Modcharting.md

 - Creating custom modifies in HScript: https://www.youtube.com/watch?v=0wAi7aUI4hY
 - Code examples: https://github.com/EdwhakKB/FNF-Modcharting-Tools/blob/main/examples/psych/script.lua

 They're great for learning how to make modcharts.
 If you're ever stuck, feel free to ask for help in the [Discord server](https://discord.gg/RaHmP5fgyA)!
-All developers there are active and will be happy to help.
+All developers there r that might be active and might be happy to help.